Idol Gives Back: 2007

-News Corp pledged to donate 10 cents for every vote made to the show for the first 50 million calls, that is, up to $5 million.
+News Corporation pledged to donate 10 cents for every vote made to the show for the first 50 million calls, that is, up to $5 million.
 MySpace created a special profile page for the event in order to spread the word.
 Donations from viewers were accepted by phone and website during the April 25, 2007 results show, in a manner similar to a telethon.
 Near the end of the broadcast, Seacrest announced the show raised $30 million, with the final tally coming on May 1, 2007.
 In total $76 million in corporate and viewer donations has been raised as a result of Idol Gives Back.

 In addition to public and News Corp donations, regular show sponsors and special contributors donated funds.
-These companies include The Coca-Cola Company, Ford Motor Company, AT&T, Allstate, and ExxonMobil.
+These companies include Coca-Cola, Ford, AT&T, Allstate and ExxonMobil.

 2008

-The donation-per-vote model was dropped in favor of direct sponsor donations from The Coca-Cola Company, Exxon Mobil, Ford Motor Company, iTunes, etc. and individual viewer donations made by phone and on the American Idol website.
+The donation-per-vote model was dropped in favor of direct sponsor donations from Coca-Cola, ExxonMobil, Ford, iTunes, etc. and individual viewer donations made by phone and on the American Idol website.
 Exclusive videos of the night's performances were available for purchase on iTunes, with proceeds going towards the donation total.
 On the April 10, 2008 results show, Ryan Seacrest announced the running total raised to be $60 million, with the opportunity to donate still open.
 The final total of donations raised was $64 million.